Phase-space propagation and stability analysis of the 1-dimensional Schr\"odinger equation for finding bound and resonance states of rotationally excited H$_2$: Theory and Methods

 The eigenvectors of $A_l$, can be expressed in terms of the eigenvalues $\lambda_{1,2}$,

-For classically forbidden values of $r$, the positive (negative) eigenvector $\textbf{e}_1$ ($\textbf{e}_2$) defines the unstable (stable) subspace at a given value of $r$.
-The unstable and stable subspaces, for a given $r$, are straight lines aligned with $\textbf{e}_1$ and $\textbf{e}_2$ respectively.
-For the effective potential of figure \ref{graphics_effective_potential}, as $r$ goes to zero the eigenvectors $\textbf{e}_{1,2}$ tend to align with the vectors $\left\{0^\pm,1\right\}$.
-As shown in figure \ref{streamplots}, for a given value of $r$, the unstable (stable) subspace resembles a straight line with positive (negative) slope and zero intercept.
-The slope of the stable and unstable eigenvectors tends to zero as the value of $r$ approaches classical turning points.
-For classically accessible regions, eigenvalues are complex conjugate pairs, and trajectories in phase-space follow elliptic orbits around the origin.
+For classically forbidden values of $r$, the eigenvectors $\textbf{e}_1$ and $\textbf{e}_2$ define the unstable and stable subspace, respectively.
+Figure \ref{streamplots}(a) displays the hyperbolic streamlines of the phase-space for a classically forbidden value of $r$.
+All the hyperbolas of this figure have the same center, located at the origin, and the same asymptotic behaviour.
+The asymptote with positive slope define the unstable subspace meanwhile, the asymptote with negative slope define the stable subspace.
+For the effective potential of figure \ref{graphics_effective_potential}, as $r$ goes to zero, the eigenvectors $\textbf{e}_{1,2}$ tend to align with the vertical axis, meanwhile, as $r$ approaches a classical turning point, the eigenvectors $\textbf{e}_{1,2}$ tend to align with the horizontal axis.
+Figure \ref{streamplots}(b) displays the phase-space structure at the classical turning points.
+Figure \ref{streamplots}(c) shows the streamlines of the phase-space for classically accessible regions, eigenvalues are complex conjugate pairs, and trajectories follow elliptic orbits around the origin.